SrGaabriel/clubs/README.md

 # ♣️ clubs

-A simple and versatile command framework made with the primary objective of making `Guilded` command experience a little more elegant.
+A simple and versatile command framework to improve command experience in `Guilded` in an elegant way.

-The default implementation of the `common` module is the `client`, which uses [deck](https://github.com/SrGaabriel/deck) to communicate with Guilded's API.
+The default implementation of the `common` module is the `bot` one, which uses [deck](https://github.com/SrGaabriel/deck/) to communicate with Guilded's Bot API.

 ## Documentation

-There is no official documentation, but you can find a nice example of the structure here:
+There's no official documentation, but you can find some examples below.

 #### common